Laboratory experiments, computer explorations, and an interactive exhibition for students, educators, and the public.

 See our archived newsletters.

-Then, come to see the replica on display at the DNALC and learn what forensic science tells us about his life and mysterious death 5,300 years ago.
+See the world's first Ötzi the Iceman replica on at the DNALC and learn what forensic science tells us about his life and mysterious death 5,300 years ago.

 The DNALC family of websites includes 2- and 3-D animations, scientist interviews (including 12 Nobel laureates!), historical images, and teaching aids.